 We’re talking about an obsession here, and you bet your sweet tushy I can go on and on and on and on and on (and on) about motorcycles.
 I could easily and happily sit here churning out novel-length tomes on motorcycling, motorcycles and so on.
 But who – apart from me – would want to read it?
 Part of the reasoning behind a public forum like a blog is to share the experience.
 Perhaps someone else will find comfort in knowing there is a person just as sick for motorcycles as they are.
 Perhaps others will be able to offer advice or commiseration.
-To make it more palatable for them – for you – I will try to rein in my longwinded nature.
+To make it more palatable for them – for you – I will try to rein in my long-winded nature.
 500 words or less.
 And no more than one post per day.
 I promise.

-(Yeah, we’ll see how long I hold to that promise…)
+Yeah, we’ll see how long I hold to that promise…

 So, anyhoo.
 On to the question of what I am.
 Or, rather, who I am.
 My name is Chris Cope.
-I live in Penarth, Wales – a small village sharing a border with Cardiff, at the very bottom of a sticky-out bit of western Britain.
+I live in Penarth, Wales – a small town sharing a border with Cardiff, at the very bottom of a sticky-out bit of western Britain.
 I’m originally from the United States, though, and the longer I live here (6.5 years, so far), the more happy I am to let people know I’m from there.
-Homesickness has that effect; it crystallises in the mind all that is special to you about the place you left.
+Homesickness has that effect; it crystallizes in the mind all that is special to you about the place you left.

 The place in the United States I’m pining for tends to change depending on my mood.
 I was born in Texas but came of age in Minnesota.
 I miss both places, but more often than not Minnesota – and specifically the Twin Cities area of Minneapolis and Saint Paul – comes out ahead.